When it comes to choosing a domain name, it is surprising how many people think that you need to be witty.

 It has to be straight to the point so that they can answer those questions instantly.
 They must know that they are in the right place from the outset in order to stop them from closing your site and going elsewhere.

-When the Internet was in its infancy this was quite easy to do because there were a whole host of single word domain names available that were directly related to whatever topic you wanted to blog about.
+When the Internet was in its infancy this was quite easy to do because there was a whole host of single word domain names available that were directly related to whatever topic you wanted to blog about.